-• Health professionals at the Quality Improvement Organization (we will call them "the reviewers" for short) will ask you (or your representative) why you believe coverage for the services should continue.
-You do not have to prepare anything in writing, but you may do so if you wish.
+- Health professionals at the Quality Improvement Organization (we will call them "the reviewers" for short) will ask you (or your representative) why you believe coverage for the services should continue.
+You do not have to prepare anything in writing, but you may do so if you wish. - The review organization will also look at your medical information, talk with your doctor, and review information that our plan has given to them.

-- The review organization will also look at your medical information, talk with your doctor, and review information that our plan has given to them. - By the end of the day the reviewers informed us of your appeal, and you will also get a written notice from us that explains in detail our reasons for ending our coverage for your services.
+• By the end of the day the reviewers inform us of your appeal, and you will also get a written notice from us that explains in detail our reasons for ending our coverage for your services.

-LegalThis notice explanation is called the "DetailedTermsExplanation of Non-Coverage."
+This notice of explanation is called the "Detailed Explanation of Non-Coverage."